OSGeo/PROJ/docs/source/apps/proj.rst

     This option creates a set of bivariate Chebyshev polynomial coefficients that approximate the selected cartographic projection on stdout.
-The values low and hi denote the range of the input where the u or v prefixes apply to respective longitude-x or latitude-y depending upon whether a forward or inverse projection is selected.
-Res is an integer number specifying the power of 10 precision of the approximation.
-For example, a res of -3 specifies an approximation with an accuracy better than .001.
-Umax, and vmax specify maximum degree of the polynomials (default: 15).
+The values *low* and *hi* denote the range of the input where the *u* or *v* prefixes apply to respective longitude-x or latitude-y depending upon whether a forward or inverse projection is selected.
+The integer *res* is a number specifying the power of 10 precision of the approximation.
+For example, a *res* of -3 specifies an approximation with an accuracy better than 0.001.
+Optional *umax*, and *vmax* specify maximum degree of the polynomials (default: 15).